 The web scraping integration into the RPA chatbot that we’ve mentioned above can also help in this scenario: the scraper will go onto the product’s web page, look for the keyword “lug width,” and thanks to NLP and OCR read the numerical measurement (e.g. 16mm, 18mm, 20mm, etc.) and relay it back to the customer.

-The main benefit of this capability is that it won’t be a live agent getting this information across, but rather a bot.
+The main benefit of this capability is that it won’t be a live agent getting this information across but rather a bot.
 The other benefit is that the bot will be functioning within a rule-based framework, and so won’t be spreading misinformation.

 7. Customer service

 Intelligent automation has grown in adoption recently.
-Chatbots, for instance, are a useful tool for handling large volumes of time-consuming and repetitive tasks, such as answering FAQs, shipping timelines, operating hours, guarantee coverage, and more.
+Chatbots, for instance, are a useful tool for handling large volumes of time-consuming and repetitive tasks, such as answering FAQs, shipping timelines, operating hours, guaranteeing coverage, and more.

 To learn more about travel chatbots, click here.